 It was during the re-landscaping, in 2010, that archaeologists made a significant discovery.
 Remains were found that related to the old library and this included scientific equipment that was used by Joseph Black.
 Joseph was responsible for discovering carbon dioxide, among other discoveries, and pieces of the original equipment he used, such as thermometers and chemicals, was found buried in the grounds here.

 The Old College has incredible architecture and features a beautiful carved panel located above the main entrance.
 This is a tribute to the original designer, Robert Adam.
 Another wonderful feature of this building is the library which is used to host lectures and even dinners.

 Being home to Playfair Library Hall means that Old College has much to offer.
 The Playfair Library Hall is often noted as being one of the finest locations that Edinburgh has to offer.
 With its vast length, at almost 200 feet, a vaulted ceiling and stunning columns it is breathtakingly beautiful.

-Did you know that Morningside Masonry are one of the leading East Lothian stonemasons around?
+Did you know that Edinburgh and Lothians Stonemasons are one of the leading East Lothian stonemasons around?
 If you need some stone work restoring, get in touch with us today.
 We also provide lime pointing, Church stone repairs, chimney repairs and wall repairs.

 - We have over 30 years hands-on experience as stonemasons

 - We have a full range of expert stonemasonry and sandstone restoration skills